How to load test your sites at DXP

 Feel free to share your experiences and best practices in the comments section below.

-Associated VP Product Management for Cloud Platform at Optimizely
+Global VP Product Management for CMS & Cloud Platform at Optimizely